-In mid-summer it’ exciting to see that first bright red, ripe tomato dangling off of its vine or pick and eat the first zucchini.
+In midsummer it’s exciting to see that first bright red, ripe tomato dangling off of its vine or pick and eat the first zucchini.
 At first, you relish in your harvest and your neighbors love your homegrown gifts.
-However, by late summer it’s a different story — you’re up to your ears in tomatoes, cucs, and zucchini and neighbors are starting to run away when they see you.
+However, by late summer it’s a different story — you’re up to your ears in tomatoes, cucumbers, and zucchini and neighbors are starting to run away when they see you.

 Everyone’s garden is different and not all vegetables produce bumper crops.
 For this story, I’ve narrowed it down to the most commonly grown vegetables that tend to be voluminous producers.

-Probably the most popular for backyard gardeners, tomatoes are delicious right off the vine when you take a bite and the warm juice drips down your hands.
+Probably the most popular for backyard gardeners, tomatoes are delicious right off the vine.
+I love taking a bite and feeling the warm juice drip down my hands.
 But, pretty soon you find yourself surrounded by little, red, shiny globes of yumminess.
 One of the best ways to preserve tomatoes is to turn the into sauce that you can use to prepare comforting meals all winter.

-This Caramelized Onion and Tomato Tart is also a great way to use up extra onions if you happen to have any.
-These can made as large tarts and frozen for a quick, mid-week dinner or turned into smaller tarts for perfect ready to re-heat appetizers.
-Make your own crust, her crust, or simply use store-bought.
+This caramelized onion and tomato tart is a great way to also use up extra onions if you happen to have any.
+These can made as large tarts and frozen for a quick, midweek dinner or turned into smaller tarts for perfect ready-to-reheat appetizers.
+You can also make your own crust or simply use store-bought.

-I think cucumbers are one of the easiest things to grow but once they start, you’re suddenly inundated by them.
+I think cucumbers are one of the easiest things to grow, but once they start flourishing, you’ll find yourself suddenly inundated by them.
 Because of their water content, they don’t lend themselves well to freezing as is, and traditionally they are not cooked.
 But they can be made into an assortment of flavorful pickles and relishes that can be canned or frozen to enjoy later.

-This recipe for Crisp Cucumber Freezer Pickles couldn’t be any easier.
+This recipe for crisp cucumber freezer pickles couldn’t be any easier.
 Plus, I love that it includes peppers and onions to give it more flavor.
-If you prefer a more traditional pickle, these Easy Freezer Pickles or these Freezer Cucumber Pickles are the way to go.
-Note, each of these say to freeze for up to 6 weeks, but as long as you pack them well, such as with a vacuum sealer, they’ll last longer.
+If you prefer a more traditional pickle, try these easy freezer pickles or these freezer cucumber pickles.
+Each of these say to freeze for up to 6 weeks, but as long as you pack them well (like with a vacuum sealer), they’ll last longer.

-The good thing about all of these recipes is that you can use your regular, garden cucumbers.
-No need for pickling cucs.
+The good thing about all of these recipes is that you can use your own regular, garden cucumbers.
+No need for special pickling cucumbers.

 If you choose the baking route, but don’t want to bake now, in the heat of the summer, you can freeze grated zucchini to use later for baking.
 My colleague Alice Henneman suggests the following method of steam blanching to prepare for freezing: Use a pot with a tight lid and a basket that holds the food at least three inches above the bottom of the pot.
 Put an inch or two of water in the pot and bring the water to a boil.
 Put the vegetables in the basket in a single layer so that steam reaches all parts quickly.
 Cover the pot and keep heat high.
 Start counting steaming time as soon as the lid is on.